Best things to do in Miami

 Why go?
 Frost Science is as state-of-the-art as it gets, featuring interactive opportunities, a 500,000-gallon Gulf Stream aquarium that houses all sorts of sea creatures and a planetarium dome that hosts biweekly laser light shows.

 Why go?
 For starters, there’s free salsa dancing lessons on Tuesday night, live jazz on weekday evenings and heaps of more gratis programming that takes place on the whimsical pineapple stage out back.
-And let’s not forget the mojitos—they’re pretty spectacular.
+And let’s not forget the mojitos—they’re pretty spectacular and should take center stage.

 What is it?
 This self-proclaimed “most famous Cuban restaurant in the world” is arguably more popular than its palatial namesake in France.
 The Little Havana institution is the unofficial meeting place for the city’s Cuban community, who crowd the cafecito window 24/7 sipping on Cuban coffee.